QuantEcon/lecture-jax/lectures/ifp_egm.md

 @njit
 def K_egm_nb(a_in, σ_in, ifp):
     """
-    The operator K using egm and numba.
+    The operator K using EGM and numba.

     """